- 1. Mobile UX designed from scratch

 Undoubtedly, adding images to the text helps users grasp the main idea of the content.
 Not only images reinforce the productivity of your mobile app or website they also keep customers interested and make them use your app longer.
 However, images shouldn’t incorporate the whole space in your design.

 Remember the rule of minimalism mentioned in the previous guideline, it works here as well.
 Don’t try to put images where they look inappropriate or replace text.
 If you want to achieve some special effects, you’d better choose fonts.

 Most of the interruptions that distract people from their activities come from mobile phones.
-Calls, emails, instant messages break Internet sessions, don’t let us focus on important work or keep us awake at 2 am.
+Calls, emails, instant messages break Internet sessions, don’t let us focus on important work, or keep us awake at 2 am.
 If you design a simple mobile app with a minimalistic set of features, you will help your users avoid additional interruptions that can be very irritating at times.

 It will also help you retain more customers since they won’t leave your app every time some interruption appears.

 Once your mobile app is ready with your designing skills, knowledge, and the best practices invested, think of the first encounter with a would-be user.
-Can you be sure that a mobile product you have designed will bring your customers unforgettable UX?
-Can you guarantee that a user will easily understand how your app should be used and won’t quit it once some unknown feature appears.
+Can you be sure that a mobile product you have designed will bring your customers an unforgettable UX?
+Can you guarantee that a user will easily understand how your app should be used and won’t quit it once some unknown feature appears?

 Since these guidelines are also a part of mobile UX design, make them laconic and appropriate.

-It seems to you that you have approached mobile design process with utmost creativity and fresh ideas, but somehow they have failed to deliver an expected result.
+It seems to you that you have approached the mobile design process with utmost creativity and fresh ideas, but somehow they have failed to deliver an expected result.
 That’s ok.
 As the mobile market develops, mobile design requirements grow as well.
 Maybe your revolutionized ideas don’t match present demands.